 Our book reviewer today is Autumn, one of our current interns here at Redeemedreader.com.
-She is a sophomore at a small liberal arts college here in Tennessee, making her way through a Southern, Christ-haunted literary landscape much like Flannery O’Connor encountered.
+She is a sophomore at a small liberal arts college here in Tennessee, making her way through a Southern, patient Christ-haunted literary landscape much like Flannery O’Connor encountered.
 Among her many interests are reading, writing, violin, guitar, songwriting and drinking fermented (non-alcoholic) tea with friends.
 (I added that last one based on our shared passion, though she has yet to let me try this so-called “fermented” tea.)
 Most importantly, though, Autumn is a very thoughtful, insightful reader, and I’m so grateful she was willing to share some of those insights with us today.

 (P.S.
 Don’t forget that today is the last day to enter to win a copy of this book here!)